New Jersey Route 124: Morris County

 Route 124 begins at the intersection of US 202 and CR 510 at the Park Place square in the downtown of Morristown, Morris County.
 From here, it heads to the southeast as South Street, a two-lane undivided road that passes businesses.
 At the intersection with CR 663, the road widens to four lanes.
-A short distance later, CR 601 continues southeast on South Street and Route 124 bears left to head east on Madison Avenue, coming to an interchange with Interstate 287.
+A short distance later, CR 601 continues southeast on South Street and Route 124 bears left to head east on Madison Avenue, coming to an interchange with I-287.
 Past this interchange, the road passes Morristown Memorial Hospital and continues through mainly commercial areas with some homes.
-At the intersection with Normandy Parkway, the route turns to the southeast and enters Morris Township, where it narrows to two lanes again, with NJ Transit’s Morristown Line running a short distance to the northeast of the route near the Morris County Golf Club.
+At the intersection with Normandy Parkway, the route turns to the southeast and enters Morris Township, where it narrows to two lanes again, with NJ Transit's Morristown Line running a short distance to the northeast of the route near the Morris County Golf Club.
 Route 124 continues into more residential areas and crosses into Madison.

 Here, the route passes near some business parks before intersecting CR 636, where it is briefly a four-lane road.
 Past this intersection, the road passes between residential neighborhoods to the northeast and Drew University to the southwest.
 Route 124 crosses over the Morristown Line near James Park and becomes Main Street, heading southeast through the commercial downtown of Madison.
 Here, the road intersects CR 647 and CR 608.
 Past the Rosedale Avenue intersection, the route heads into a mix of residential and business areas.
 Route 124 enters Chatham at the intersection with Brooklake Road/Division Avenue.
 In the center of the town, the route intersects CR 638 and CR 607 before continuing east.